AdobeDocs/workfront.it-IT/help/quicksilver/workfront-basics/updating-work-items-and-viewing-updates/update-work.md

 1. Per rispondere a un aggiornamento, vedi [Risposta agli aggiornamenti](../../workfront-basics/updating-work-items-and-viewing-updates/reply-to-updates.md).

 <!--

-### Add an update to a work item in the Preview environment
+### Add an update to a work item using the commenting Beta experience

 >[!NOTE]
 >
-> In the Preview environment, the following functionality is available only for issues, after opting in the Beta program for the new commenting experience.
+>The functionality described in this section is available for the following objects:
 >
+>* <span class="preview">Issues, when you enable the commenting Beta experience.</span>
+>
+>   <span class="preview">This functionality is available only for the Updates section of issues, and it is not available for the following areas:</span>
+>
+>   * <span class="preview">Home</span>
+>   * <span class="preview">Summary panel in lists</span>
+>   * <span class="preview">Summary panel in timesheets</span>
+>* Goals
+>
+>   The commenting experience Beta is the default current experience for goals.
-> In the Production environment, the following functionality is available for goals.
-You must have an additional license to access Workfront Goals.
-For information about commenting on goals, see [Manage goal comments in Adobe Workfront Goals](../../workfront-goals/goal-management/manage-goal-comments.md).
+>   You must have an additional license to access Workfront Goals.
+For information, see [Requirements to use Workfront Goals](../../workfront-goals/goal-management/access-needed-for-wf-goals.md).

-1. Locate the object you want to add comments to, then click its name to open the object's page.
+1. Locate the object you want to update, then click its name to open the object's page.
 1. Click  **Updates** in the left panel.
-1. Activate the **Beta** toggle in the upper-right corner of the Updates area.
-This switches the Updates area to the new commenting experience.
+1. Click **Try out the commenting Beta** button in the lower-right corner of the Updates area, then click **Agree** on the Beta agreement.
+This switches the Updates area to the commenting Beta experience.
-1. Click the **Comments** tab in the upper-left corner of the Updates area.
+   The **Comments** tab is selected by default.
 1. Start entering a comment in the **New comment** box.

    ![](assets/comment-box-empty-unshimmed.png)